-In accordance with Rule 6A-1.0943(5)1, F.A.C., Statewide Assessment for Students with Disabilities, students with disabilities who have an IEP may be eligible for consideration of a special exemption from participation in statewide assessments, including the alternative assessment, under extraordinary circumstances.
+In accordance with Rule 6A-1.0943(5), F.A.C., Statewide Assessment for Students with Disabilities, students with disabilities who have an Individual Educational Plan (IEP) may be eligible for consideration of a special exemption from participation in statewide assessments, including the alternative assessment, under extraordinary circumstances.
 Extraordinary circumstances are events or conditions that prevent the student from physically demonstrating the mastery of skills that have been acquired and are measured by statewide assessments.
 A learning, emotional, behavioral, or significant cognitive disability or the receipt of services through the homebound or hospitalized program in accordance with Rule 6A-6.03020, F.A.C., does not, in and of itself, constitute extraordinary circumstance.
 Extraordinary circumstances are physical conditions that affect a student's ability to communicate in modes deemed acceptable for statewide assessments, creating a situation where the results of administration of a statewide assessment would reflect a student's impaired sensory, manual or speaking skills rather than the student's achievement.

-A request for consideration of this special exemption must be submitted to the Commissioner in writing from the district school superintendent no later than thirty (30) school days prior to the assessment administration window.
-The request is sent to the Commissioner of Education and must include documentation specified in Rule 6A-1.0943(5), F.A.C.
+A request for consideration of this special exemption must be submitted to the Commissioner in writing from the district school superintendent no later than thirty (30) school days prior to the assessment administration window and must include the documentation specified in Rule 6A-1.0943(5), F.A.C.